kchebs/AI_PyTorch_Image_Classifier/README.md

 # AI Programming with Python Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, I developed code for an image classifier built with PyTorch, then convert it into a command line application.
+In this project, I developed code for an image classifier built with PyTorch, then converted it into a command line application.